Tangier Island is in the middle of the Chesapeake Bay, with access by ferry from Crisfield, Maryland and (in the summer) Reedville and Onancock

 Source: Library of Congress, Oyster tongers fishing from side of boat, Chesapeake Bay, Md., U.S.A.

 The communities on the "Uppards" (upwards) portion of Tangier north of the harbor (Canaan Ridge, Oyster Creek, Persimmon Ridge and Reubentown) were abandoned in the 1930's due to flooding.
-Some houses were relocated to the south, but graveyards were left in place - and by 2013, erosion was exposing burials.
-Across the island, recent graves are raised above ground level due to the high water table.13
+Some houses were relocated to the south, but graveyards were left in place.
+That portion of Tangier Island is now estuarine wetlands and no longer offers any locations suitable for houses.

 only tiny portions of Tangier Island are classified as Zone X, elevated above the 100 year flood plain